julienetie/lambdascript/lambdascript.md

 - null
 - false

 There isn't a clear-cut inverse rule.
-It's crucial never to assume that a dynamic value will always be of the type you expect.
+It's crucial never to assume a dynamic value will be the type you expect.

-### 5.5 Use Void
-TBA

 ## 6. Arrow Functions
 Arrow Functions in JavaScript allow for concise expression of lambda expressions, which are idiomatic to the core language.
 They provide a succinct syntax for defining anonymous functions, leveraging lambda expression concepts extensively.